Localization and topological transitions in generalized non-Hermitian SSH models: Phase diagram

 We calculate the lattice length $L$ dependence of two transition points in Fig. \ref{energy_spectra} (c) under the two kinds of boundary conditions.
-It finds that the topological transition approaches $V_{\text{T},\pm }=\tau _{\pm }e^{-\alpha}$ under the OBC when $L$ is larger than $900$.
+It finds that the topological transition approaches $V_{\text{T},- }=\tau _{- }e^{-\alpha }$ under the OBC when $L$ is larger than $900$.
 Under the PBC however, the chain length $L>500$ is enough to ensure the calculation accuracy.
 So $L$ is taken to be $1200$ in all the numerical calculations.
+To verify the effectivity of the above numerical method, we also present the semilog plots of the lowest values of $E_{n}$ under the PBC with different chain length: $L=F_{10}=55$ [black line] and $L=F_{16}=987$ [blue line] in Fig. \ref{energy_spectra} (b$_{2}$).
+Corresponding, $\beta$ are taken to be $F_{9}/F_{10}$ and $F_{15}/F_{16}$ respectively.
+In the short lattice length $L=F_{10}=55$ case, the error of the second transition point $V_{\text{T},+ }$ is obvious.
+With increasing the lattice length $L=F_{16}=987$, all the two transition points are consistent with the case $\beta =(\sqrt{5}-1)/2$ and $L=1200$.

-To further verify the topological transition of the model, we plot semilog of the lowest $|E_{n}^{2}|$ of the PBC spectra in Fig. \ref{energy_spectra} (d$_{1}$) with different parameters.
+To further verify the topological transition of the model, we plot the semilog of the lowest $|E_{n}^{2}|$ of the PBC spectra in Fig. \ref{energy_spectra} (d$ _{1}$) with different parameters.
 The amplitude of the quasiperidoic potential $V$ is scaled by $V_{\text{T},-}$ (d$_{2}$) and $V_{\text{T},+}$ (d $_{3}$) respectively.
-The two dips collapse to the points which indicate the effectiveness of $V_{\text{T},\pm }=\tau _{\pm }e^{-\alpha}$ .
+The two dips collapse to the points which indicate the effectiveness of $V_{\text{T},\pm }=\tau _{\pm }e^{-\alpha }$ .